Asima Ahmad, MD, MPH, is Carrot's Co-founder and Chief Medical Officer (CMO).

-Dr. Ahmad is also a practicing reproductive endocrinologist and infertility specialist double board-certified in reproductive endocrinology and obstetrics and gynecology.
+In addition to her role at Carrot, Dr. Ahmad is a practicing reproductive endocrinologist and infertility specialist.
+Dr. Ahmad is double board-certified in reproductive endocrinology and infertility and obstetrics and gynecology.
 She earned a combined medical and public health degree from the University of Chicago’s Pritzker School of Medicine and the Harvard T.H.
-Chan School of Public Health, completed her residency at Yale-New Haven Hospital, and completed fellowship training at the University of California, San Francisco.
-Her work has been published extensively on a wide range of topics related to infertility, reproductive and hormonal health, gynecologic malignancies, and patient safety.
+Chan School of Public Health.
+She completed her residency in OB/GYN at Yale-New Haven Hospital and her fellowship training in reproductive endocrinology and infertility at the University of California, San Francisco.
+She has worked alongside and received mentorship from former ASRM presidents, Dr. Hugh Taylor and Dr. Marcelle Cedars.
+Dr. Ahmad’s work has been published extensively in academic literature and internationally on a wide range of topics related to infertility, reproductive and hormonal health, gynecologic malignancies, and patient safety.

 Dr. Ahmad has held leadership roles on the Access to Care Special Interest Group of the American Society for Reproductive Medicine (ASRM), most recently as the Chair and previously as the Vice-Chair.
-She has also founded Umeed Foundation, helped in healthcare delivery and optimization with global organizations like the World Health Organization (WHO), and worked on global health projects to reduce rates of maternal mortality.
+She has also founded Umeed Foundation, a nonprofit organization that enables students and professionals to volunteer and engage at local hospitals, schools, and NGOs in South Asia.
+She has also helped in healthcare delivery and optimization in outcomes in Pakistan, India, and Kashmir (Dr. Ahmad is fluent in Hindi, Urdu, and Punjabi) and worked on a global health project to address maternal mortality with the World Health Organization.

-Dr. Ahmad and her husband live in Chicago, IL, with their four children.
+In addition to her extensive work in reproductive & women’s health, Dr. Ahmad and her husband live in Chicago with their four children.

 Reproductive endocrinology & infertility fellowship, University of California, San Francisco